ChaoyueSong/X-DualNet/README.md

 cd X-DualNet
 ```

 - Install the dependencies.
 Our code has been tested on Python 3.6, PyTorch 1.8 (previous versions also work).
-And we also need pymesh.
+We also need pymesh and open3d.
 ```bash
 conda install -c conda-forge pymesh2 conda install -c open3d-admin open3d